 - According to the Estonian Commercial Code, the minimum required share capital is €2500.

 - The minimum nominal value of a share is €1.

 - Once the share capital has been transferred to your company’s bank account, and registered in the Estonian Business Register, you may use the funds for business activities.

 - You cannot pay dividends from your share capital contribution.
 You can only pay dividends on company revenue and once you have registered share capital.

-- It is possible to defer the payment of share capital up to 10 years.
+- It is possible to defer the payment of share capital into the future.
 However, when doing so, all founders of the company will be held personally liable for the deferred amount.

 How to register share capital

 Previously, your ability to register share capital was limited exclusively to Estonian banks.
 The good news is that since the Estonian Commercial Code was revised January 2019, share capital can also be registered at a credit or payment institution anywhere within the European Economic Area (EEA).
 You can learn more about this change here.

 After you have registered your company, you can register your share capital contribution in the Estonian Business Register.

 If you are unsure about registering your share capital, business service providers can advise and guide you through the process.